7 Watering Tools That Will Solve Your Dry Yard Problems

 Get more out of your hose with an attachable head.
-You can even color-coordinate your hose nozzle with patio cushions or the hues of your favorite blooms.
+You can even color-coordinate your hose nozzle with patio cushions or the shade of your favorite blooms.
 It changes pressure with a simple slide of your thumb.

 Slow Drip Irrigation

-Avoid evaporation and runoff by delivering water directly above thirsty root balls with a drip session.
+Avoid evaporation and runoff by delivering water directly above thirsty root balls with a drip irrigation set up.
 A starter kit is perfect for small beds or up to six containers.
-You can cut and shape the hose to work for your garden.
+You can also cut and shape the hose to work for your garden.

 Oversize Watering Can

-If you decide to water by hand, reduce trips to the faucet with a lightweight yet durable plastic watering can that holds up to 3 gallons of water.
+If you decide to water by hand, reduce trips to the faucet with a lightweight yet durable plastic watering can that holds over 3 gallons of water.
 A removable rose spout creates a fine, even spray that's perfect for watering delicate flowers or sprouts.

 High-Tech Rain Gauge

 With a wireless rain gauge, you can check outdoor conditions without leaving your chair.
 The self-emptying rain collector wirelessly reports rainfall amounts and outdoor temperatures to an indoor monitor with LCD display.
 The monitor also tracks rainfall amounts for the previous 365 days, so you’ll know if you’ve received an inch of rainfall during the past week or if you need to get out and water.